-To avoid any inheritance tax implications, Group Life Insurance is placed into a trust at the outset.
-Any benefit is paid into that trust and is then distributed from there in the event of a claim.
+To avoid any inheritance tax implications, you place the policy into trust at the outset.
+The insurer pays the benefit to that trust before the trust distributes it to the appropriate beneficiaries in the event of a claim.

-A master trust achieves the same thing as a company-owned trust but the employer doesn’t have to do any of the administration or hold any of the responsibilities that come with setting up a trust.
+A master trust achieves the same result as a company-owned trust.
+However, the employer doesn’t have to do any of the administration or have any of the associated responsibilities that come with running a trust.

-The main reason to use a Group Life Insurance master trust is convenience.
+The main reason to use a master trust is convenience.

 When using a company-owned trust, you’ll need to set it up from scratch and register it with HMRC, which can take time.
-The policy can’t go live until the trust is set up and all of the appropriate forms have been signed.
+The policy can’t go live until you set up the trust and sign all of the appropriate forms.

-However, a master trust already exists and has been set up by the insurer previously so your policy can be ready to go straight away as soon as you return the relevant paperwork.
+Meanwhile, an insurer’s master trust already exists.
+As such, your policy can therefore be ready to go as soon as you return the relevant paperwork.

-Employers will also have to act as trustees with a company-owned trust, whereas with a master trust professional trustee services are provided.
+Employers will also have to act as trustees with a company-owned trust, whereas a master trust provides professional trustee services.

 There won’t be any need to set up a trustee bank account with a master trust, either.
-It’s good practise to set up a trustee bank account to pay the premiums from when using a company-owned trust, but when using a master trust this is taken care of.
+It’s good practise to set up a trustee bank account to pay the premiums when using a company-owned trust, but the insurer takes care of this when you use a master trust.

 Head of Employee Benefits at Drewberry